MetOffice/CDDS/docs/operational_procedure/cmip6.md

     checking any CRITICAL issues and following up any other anomalies.

-## Run CDDS Teardown
+## Run cdds_clean

 !!!warning
-    The teardown tool is currently unavailable due to a bug in CDDS versions <=4.0.3 Until it is fixed, the teardown process can be undertaken manually by.
+    The `cdds_clean` tool is currently unavailable due to a bug in CDDS versions <=4.0.3 (fixed in CDDS v4.0.4).
+    The process can be undertaken manually by.

     1. Entering the `data` directory for your specific workflow run (Ensure that the filepath ends in the correct round associated with the workflow, e.g. "round-1").